247340/calypso_ros_driver/README.md

 # CALYPSO - ROS2 Driver

-## About the Project

-**CALYPSO - ROS2 Driver** is a ROS2 driver for anemometers manufactured by Calypso, which communicate via UART technology.
+**CALYPSO - ROS2 Driver** is a ROS2 driver for ultrasonic anemometers manufactured by Calypso, which communicate via UART technology.

-The development is based on the **Ultra-Low-Power Ultrasonic Wind Meter (ULP Standard)** model.
-Once the project is launched, the ROS2 node starts receiving data and publishes it into a `WindSpeed` message on the **/wind_speed_data** topic.
+Once the project is launched, the ROS2 node starts receiving data and publish `WindSpeed` message on the **/wind_speed_data** topic.
 This message contains the following fields:
 - **std_msgs/Header header**
-- **float32 wind_spd**: Wind speed value.
+- **float32 wind_spd** - wind speed value.
-- **int32 wind_dir**: Wind direction value.
+- **int32 wind_dir** - wind direction value.

 The USB port, baud rate, and logging to a file (enable or disable) can be configured via a configuration file.